-Cross-searchable library containing full text of over 1,900 Oxford books in the areas of Classical Studies, Economics and Finance, History, Law, Linguistics, Literature, Philosophy, Political Science, Psychology, Religion, and Sociology.
-Specially-commissioned abstracts and keywords are available at book and chapter level.
+Cross-searchable library containing full-text books in the areas of Classical Studies, Economics and Finance, History, Law, Linguistics, Literature, Philosophy, Political Science, Psychology, Religion, and Sociology.

 |Periodicals Archive Online Foundation Collection (ProQuest)|

-The PAO Foundation Collection is an archive of 215 digitised academic journals published in the arts, humanities and social sciences.
-Coverage is from first issue to the end of 2000, or final issue (whichever is first).
+A full-text archive of 215 periodicals in the humanities and social sciences.
+Coverage is from the first issue to the end of 2000, or final issue (whichever is first).